House Judiciary Committee to hold Mueller report hearing with Watergate figure John Dean

 MUELLER SAYS CHARGING TRUMP WAS 'NOT AN OPTION' IN RUSSIA PROBE

 The hearing comes as the White House has broadly rejected requests from House Democrats for documents and testimony from witnesses close to Trump and mentioned in Mueller's report.
+More than 40 House Democrats have called on Nadler to open an impeachment inquiry, which would make it easier for them to compel document production and testimony.
+But House Speaker Nancy Pelosi, D-Calif., has so far rejected that option, preferring a slower, more methodical approach to investigating the president.

 In a public statement last week, Mueller said that there "was not sufficient evidence" to formally accuse any members of the Trump campaign of conspiring with Russian officials to commit illegal acts during the 2016 presidential race.
 The former FBI director also investigated whether Trump tried to obstruct his probe, but the report reached no conclusion on whether the president acted illegally.